 Penetration Testing: Penetration testing should be regularly conducted at all levels.
 If a vendor is following best practices, it will conduct a full penetration test at least once a year and run automated application penetration testing at least monthly.
 Additionally, vulnerability scanning should occur at least weekly.

-Independent Audits: SSAE 16 and ISAE 3402 are the current service organization standard controls reports – a must for any technology vendor handling sensitive information.
+Independent Audits: SSAE 16 and ISAE 3402 are the current service organisation standard controls reports – a must for any technology vendor handling sensitive information.
 Additionally, exceptional vendors will also have ISO 27001 certification.
 All those letters and numbers mean the vendor is using a rigorous methodology for information security based on managing a multitude of tactics, from firewalls and virus control to legal protection and physical security.
-The longer an organization has had a certification the better.
+The longer an organisation has had a certification the better.

-Protecting Client Info: A client’s data should be encrypted in the data center, in transit and on users’ devices, with at least 128-bit encryption.
+Protecting Client Info: A client’s data should be encrypted in the data centre, in transit and on users’ devices, with at least 128-bit encryption.
 A vendor should ensure that encryption key handling and storage are provided with strong key management using Hardware Security Modules.
 Each customer should have a unique set of keys protecting their data.